emqx/emqx-docs/en_US/admin/cli.md

 List the registered gateways in the system.

-Currently thre are by default 5 registered gateways:
+Currently there are by default 5 registered gateways:

 * coap
 * exproto